Here you'll find a summary of the documents and materials that you will need to prepare and submit with your online application.

 TOEFL scores are required for all international students.
 Scores are valid for 2 years.
 When requesting that scores be sent to Harvard University, use the institution code for the Graduate School of Design:

 3455.
-Read our TOEFL FAQ for more details.
+Read our TOEFL FAQ for more details and for an update regarding test types for the 2021 application.
 As with GRE scores, we will save TOEFL scores in our database until they expire.
 (Please note we do not accept MyBest TOEFL score reports.)

 - Edit your Resume

 Upload a resume that includes: employment; education; extra-curricular collegiate and community activities (note whether an office held was elected or appointed); honors, awards, professional registration, professional societies, publications; avocations, hobbies, travel; if you served in the military, indicate rank on entry and rank on separation.